 Before moving to Colombia, I spent a lot of time daydreaming.
 I pictured myself in the kitchen, learning how to make traditional delicacies with someone’s grandmother.
 I saw myself dancing salsa in local clubs, like I had been doing it my whole life.
 I imagined the coffee shops I’d frequent, and the buzzing effects of their strong Colombian drip.

 I arrived to Buenos Aires late at night December 30th.
 The air was thick and my backpack weighed heavy on my shoulders as I waited for a cab.

 On the way to my apartment, illuminated European-like buildings and monuments decorated my view.
 Teenagers dressed in skinny jeans paraded through the streets.
-An old couple shared a pizza at an outdoor café.
-At a stoplight, I nervously smiled as my eyes met those of a handsome man in the taxi next to me.
+An old couple shared a pizza at an outdoor cafe.
+At a stoplight, I nervously smiled as my eyes met those of a handsome man in the taxi next door.
 He was singing “Isn’t She Lovely.”